tldr-pages/tldr/pages/common/keep-header.md

 `keep-header {{path/to/file}} -- sort`

-- Output first line directly to stdout, passing the remainder of the file through the specified command:
+- Output first line directly to `stdout`, passing the remainder of the file through the specified command:

 `keep-header {{path/to/file}} -- {{command}}`

-- Read from stdin, sorting all except the first line:
+- Read from `stdin`, sorting all except the first line:

 `cat {{path/to/file}} | keep-header -- {{command}}`